thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 Let's take a look into the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the articles service.
 Inside the Dockerfile we use **two stages** to build the container image.
 The reason for the two stages is, we have the objective to be **independed** of local environment settings, when we build the our production services.
 With this concept we don't have to ensure that **Java** and **Maven** (or wrong versions of them) is installed on the local machine of the developers.

-In short words one container is only responsible to build the microservice, let us call this container **build environment container** and the other container we will contain the microservice, we call this container the **production** container.
+In short words one container is only responsible to build the microservice, let us call this container **build environment container** and the other container we will contain the microservice, we call this the **production** container.

 * **Build environment container**